Jan 21 2019 – WiseUpWinnipeg

 It not uncommon for fines for designated construction zones which are doubled being over $600.
 In many cases multiple alleged offenses issued to same vehicle owner in short period due to zone extended beyond any construction and signage missing, blown down or inadequate.
 When this proven with City issued FIPPA request results that are also online the JJP’s have denied them being used and ignored photos of signage missing.

 Regardless the accused can appeal but this costs $35, cost of transcript and time off work.
 In MB there has been a trend of bias and errors for simple traffic matters especially in the lower court.
-The Chief Justices have said in responses to formal complaints about this “that is what the appeal process is for”
+The Chief Justices have said in responses to formal complaints about this “that is what the appeal process is for”.
+Not all can afford the cost to appeal, for transcript and time off work.

 The accused can still make payments but even this is difficult for those on fixed or limited income.